BCIT-203/COMM-2216-User-Documentation-Assignment/docs/index.md

 - **Open-Source Contributors**: Anyone looking to contribute to open-source projects, where Git is commonly used for version control.

 By using Git, you'll be able to track your progress, collaborate effectively with your team, and ensure that your project is always in a stable state.
 Happy coding!

-## Welcome to Git's World

-Git is a distributed version control system that helps track changes to your codebase, collaborate with other developers, and maintain a history of your project.
-Whether you're working solo or with a team, Git is an essential tool for managing your source code efficiently.

-## What is Git?

-Git is a free and open-source version control system designed to handle everything from small to very large projects with speed and efficiency.
-It allows you to manage your source code history and collaborate seamlessly with other developers.

-## Common Git Commands

-- `git log`: View the commit history.
-- `git diff`: Show changes between commits.
-- `git reset`: Unstage or reset changes.
-- `git fetch`: Retrieve updates from a remote repository without merging.
-- `git pull`: Fetch and merge changes from a remote repository.